-When you add a network device to Uptime Infrastructure Monitor, as part of the configuration process, you must provide details about how SNMP is configured to communicate with and manage other devices on the network.
-These details describe, among other things, the SNMP protocol used, and encryption methods.
+When you add a network device to up.time, as part of the configuration process, you must provide details about how SNMP has been configured to communicate with and manage other devices on the network.
+These details describe, among other things, the SNMP protocol being used, and encryption methods.

-By default, SNMP-specific settings are inputted for each network-type device, as they are added to Uptime Infrastructure Monitor.
-To facilitate this process, your network's SNMP settings can defined globally in the Global Credentials Settings panel.
+By default, SNMP-specific settings are inputted for each network-type device, as they are added to up.time.
+To facilitate this process, your network's SNMP settings can defined globally in the Global Element Settings panel.